webplatform/docs/concepts/accessibility/definitions/index.md

 ---
-title: Definitions / Types of disability
+title: 'Definitions / Types of disability'
 notes:
   - Stub
 readiness: 'Not Ready'